 Peter Klof – Treasurer: Peter works in the Internal Audit department Portland General Electric focusing on Sarbanes Oxley compliance.
 Prior to working at PGE, Peter worked for six years Delap, a local accounting firm, providing auditing and consulting services to public and privately held clients.
 Peter is a native Oregonian, growing up in Salem, Oregon.
 He holds a degree in Accountantcy from Oregon State University and is a Certified Public Accountant in the State of Oregon.
 Peter has always had interest to give back to his community and joining Smile Oregon has fulfilled the opportunity while utilizing his financial expertise.
 During his free time, Peter enjoys spending time with family, playing basketball, and reading.

-Kari Aakre Kari is the director of Technology Communications in the Global Technology Group at Intel.
-She has more than 15 years of technology and product PR experience.
+Kari Aakre Kari is the Director of Technology Communications in the Global Technology Group at Intel.
+She has more than 17 years of technology and product PR experience.
 Kari earned her bachelor’s degree in journalism with a minor in business administration from University of Oregon.
 She previously served on the board of the Portland Symphonic Girlchoir, a performance-based choral music program for young girls.
 A long-time Oregon resident who loves spending time with her family and sneaking a good long run with a friend when she can, Kari and her husband have two young children – a son and a daughter.
 Their daughter was born with a cleft lip and alveolar ridge and as a result, they deeply understand many of the challenges of the condition and the amazing miracles of medical and surgical treatment.
 Kari wishes to help others – children and their families – impacted by cleft and other craniofacial conditions through her involvement with Smile Oregon.

 Meghan Curtis Meghan has a background in Advertising and Marketing from San Jose State and recently took the opportunity to stay home and raise her two wonderful children.
-Her 3 year old son was born with a unilateral cleft lip and palate.
+Her five year-old son was born with a unilateral cleft lip and palate.
 Since his diagnosis in 2013, Meghan has been involved in the cleft community in a number of ways, including running a small t-shirt business to raise cleft awareness and give back to the community.
 It’s Meghan’s true passion for helping others that led her to join the board of Smile Oregon where she hopes to help other families on their cleft journeys.

 Noah Kirshbaum Noah is a licensed realtor and investor who relocated to Oregon in 2003.
 He is passionate about helping others and has served on several Boards in the nonprofit community from Bend to Portland.
 At Smile Oregon, his involvement through fundraising has been the highlight stemming from work as a therapist working with families in domestic abuse shelters and understanding the impact of financial support for communities in need.
-Noah resides in Lake Oswego and enjoys time connecting with friends and his favorite Golden Doodle, Louie.

 Dr. Kerry Mandulak Kerry is a speech-language pathologist and assistant professor at Pacific University in the School of Communication Sciences and Disorders.
 She received her undergraduate degree from James Madison University, her master’s degree from the University of Iowa.
 Clinically, she has served as a member of two cleft palate/craniofacial teams, including the team at Children’s Hospital of Orange County (CA) from 1998-2001, and most recently at Duke Medical Center from 2001-2009.
 She received her doctorate in Speech and Hearing Sciences from the University of North Carolina at Chapel Hill in 2009.
 At Pacific, she teaches a dedicated course in cleft and craniofacial at the graduate level.
 She is active in the American Speech-Language-Hearing Association (ASHA) and the American Cleft Palate – Craniofacial Association (ACPA).
 Dr. Mandulak has devoted her career to working with children and families affected by cleft in any capacity, and is honored to make involvement with Smile Oregon part of it.